Stable isotope ratio: Stable-isotope ratios

 Measurement of the ratios of naturally occurring stable isotopes (isotope analysis) plays an important role in isotope geochemistry, but stable isotopes (mostly hydrogen, carbon, nitrogen, oxygen and sulfur) are also finding uses in ecological and biological studies.
 Other workers have used oxygen isotope ratios to reconstruct historical atmospheric temperatures, making them important tools for paleoclimatology.

+Example of common isotope ratios analyzed are 2H/1H, 18O/16O, and 17O/16O for ocean water, and 15N/14N for air.

 These isotope systems for lighter elements that exhibit more than one primordial isotope for each element have been under investigation for many years in order to study processes of isotope fractionation in natural systems.
 The long history of study of these elements is in part because the proportions of stable isotopes in these light and volatile elements is relatively easy to measure.
 However, recent advances in isotope ratio mass spectrometry (i.e. multiple-collector inductively coupled plasma mass spectrometry) now enable the measurement of isotope ratios in heavier stable elements, such as iron, copper, zinc, molybdenum, etc.